Why Every Canadian Should Own at Least 1% of Their Wealth in Bitcoin

 Why 1% Makes Sense

-Putting just 1% of your wealth into Bitcoin does something important:
+Putting just 1% of your wealth into Bitcoin introduces something powerful: an asymmetric hedge.

-• If Bitcoin fails completely, the loss is small
+• If Bitcoin fails completely, the impact is minimal

-• If Bitcoin continues to grow and mature, the upside can meaningfully offset risk elsewhere
+• If Bitcoin continues to grow and mature, the upside can meaningfully offset risks elsewhere

 Five Reasons Bitcoin Works as a Small Hedge